-The "fastest growing sport" for seniors debuted this Friday, March 20th, 2015 at ACC Campus.
-Organized by Heman Lee, a volunteer ACC computer class instructor.
+The “fastest growing sport” for seniors debuted this Friday, March 20th, 2015 at ACC Campus.
+Organized by volunteers at ACC Senior Services

 I found Pickleball to be a lot less strenuous on both elbows and knees but still has many of the same elements I love about tennis.
-In fact modern tennis has loss a lot of the strategy elements due to advancement in racquet technology.
+In fact, modern tennis has lost a lot of the strategy elements due to advancement in racquet technology.
 I miss the mental elements in tennis so that what I found very appealing about Pickleball.

 Pickleball at ACC

 At the time I began my Pickleball endeavor, the ACC Senior Services formerly ( Asian Community Center ) where I volunteer as a computer instructor was moving across the street into a brand new facility.
 The new facility was formerly the Maryhill Middle School which happens to include a playground area with 2 basketball courts.
 I thought to myself that we would be able to fit 3 or 4 Pickleball courts and start a similar program to the one at Wackford.

 My friend Jeannie Fong said that she would split to cost for nets and balls.
 I found the USAPA.org website to research how we can approach our Board of Directors in this endeavor.

 I drafted up a proposal and sent it to our program director, Linda Revella.
 Here is our proposal: ACC Pickleball Proposal

 On February 9th, 2015, we made a presentation to the Program Board using this presentation: